Jelka-FMF/Jelkob/README.md

 Install container from [the container registry](https://github.com/Jelka-FMF/Jelkob/pkgs/container/jelkob).

+You can use a pre-made [`docker-compose.yml`](docker-compose.yml) file to run the container and all required services.
+You need to provide a `.env` file with the required environment variables and set up a reverse proxy to serve the static files.

 The Daphne ASGI server is exposed on port 8000.

 The static files are stored in `/usr/src/app/static/`.
 You need to mount this directory